coops07/COMP2101/README.md

-# COMP2101
+# COMP2101 - Bash
-A repository including my scripts for the COMP2101 Administrative Scripting course
+A branch including bash scripts from COMP2101